As the Sounders open training camp, roster holes and MLS labor talks are front and center

 The Sounders have 21 players signed to first-team contracts as camp begins.
 Forward Jordan Morris and midfielder Cristian Roldan aren’t expected to report until February — the U.S. men’s national team members were called up to participate in that camp and scrimmages in Florida and California.

-With various reports claiming the new CBA could restrict Targeted Allocation Money from the league and limit Designated Player contracts, like the Los Angeles Galaxy signing striker Zlatan Ibrahimovic to a MLS-record $7.2 million wage last year, the Rave Green won’t open camp with immediate replacements for winger Victor Rodriguez and defensive players Brad Smith, Roman Torres and Kim Kee-hee.
+With various reports claiming the new CBA could restrict Targeted Allocation Money from the league and limit Designated Player contracts, like the Los Angeles Galaxy signing striker Zlatan Ibrahimovic to an MLS-record $7.2 million wage last year, the Rave Green won’t open camp with immediate replacements for winger Victor Rodriguez and defensive players Brad Smith, Roman Torres and Kim Kee-hee.

 Seattle has made an offer to re-sign Kim, and Lagerwey said negotiations are ongoing.
 The oft-injured Rodriguez returned to his native Spain, while Smith’s loan from AFC Bournemouth expired in December.
 Torres opted to sign with Inter Miami CF, a 2020 MLS expansion team.